 Fire & rescue services in England

-Our objectives for the inspection of fire & rescue services will be to:
+Our objectives for the inspection of fire & rescue services are:

 - improve the services they provide and to ensure they reduce the risks identified by local communities;